Paul Evans (football manager): Burton Albion

 When Neil Warnock became the Manager of Burton Albion in January 1981, Evans was his goalkeeper and was part of the Northern Premier League Challenge Cup winning team of the 1982–83 season, this is the first time that Evans worked for Warnock.
-Little did he know that by 1997 he would have worked at Scarborough, Notts County, Huddersfield Town and Plymouth Argyle and won promotion 5 times and won 1 trophy and come runner up in an Autoglass Trophy Final.
+Little did he know that by 1997 he would have worked at Scarborough, Notts County, Huddersfield Town and Plymouth Argyle and won promotion 5 times and won 1 trophy and come runner-up in an Autoglass Trophy Final.

 Scarborough

-In 1986, Neil Warnock went to Scarborough as Manager and he took Evans, his former goalkeeper at Burton Albion, with him as his Assistant Manager.
+In 1986, Neil Warnock went to Scarborough as Manager, and he took Evans, his former goalkeeper at Burton Albion, with him as his Assistant Manager.
 Warnock and Evans arrived at Scarborough and quickly signed Cec Podd, Barry Gallagher and Paul Kendell from Halifax Town, Mike Brolly and Tommy Graham from Scunthorpe United, David Kaye from Chester City and Andy Harrison and Steve Richards from Kettering Town.
 Warnock also added Stuart Mell who was with Warnock and Evans at Burton Albion.
 The season started pretty average so Warnock signed Ian Bennyworth and Mitch Cook.
 With the season still going pretty average; Warnock signed Kevin Blackwell on a months loan from Barnet in November 1986 and this started an upturn in fortunes.
-After the months loan ended Warnock paid Barry Fry's Barnet £2,000 for Blackwell's services.
+After the month's loan ended, Warnock paid Barry Fry's Barnet £2,000 for Blackwell's services.
 On 13 December Scarborough went top of the league following Barnet's loss to Maidstone United.
 However, a week after this the club was knocked sideways as the chairman; Barry Adamson died of a heart attack at an FA Trophy game against Morecambe.
 At one point in April, Scarborough were seven points clear at the top of the GM Vauxhall Conference, and due to Barnet losing at Stafford Rangers Scarborough won the title and were subsequently promoted to the Fourth Division.
-Basically, Warnock and Evans had brought instant success with Scarborough winning the Football Conference in 1987.
+Basically, Warnock and Evans had brought instant success, with Scarborough winning the Football Conference in 1987.
 Warnock and Evans remained at Scarborough until they moved on to Notts County in 1989 after Warnock had fallen out with chairman Geoffrey Richmond.